receptron/graphai/packages/graphai/README.md

 ```
 ### Conditional Flow

 GraphAI provides mechanisms to control the flow of data based on certain conditions.
-This is achieved through the *if* and *anyInput* properties.
+This is achieved through the *if*, *unless* and *anyInput* properties.

 #### If/Unless Property